bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 Quantifiers determine how exactly (or loosely) your regex matches the queried string.
 They usually include a minimum and maximum number of characters that your Regex is looking for.
 Here are some examples of quantifiers:

-*—Matches the pattern zero or more times
-+—Matches the pattern one or more times
 ?—Matches the pattern zero or one time
 { n }—Matches the pattern exactly n number of times
-{ n, }—Matches the pattern at least n number of times { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times

 Note that if you wanted to make the "?" literal (actually searching for "?" and not using "?" as a quantifier), you would need to Escape.
 Escape allows you to break the default quantifier and instead input literals.
 We notate Escapes using the backslash ("\").